-The average payout for a slip and fall depends on the details of your accident.
+Ultimately, the payout for slip and fall cases depends on the details of your accident.
 If the property owner was negligent and their negligence led to your slip and fall, a personal injury lawyer may be able to help you.

-To proceed with a personal injury claim or lawsuit, you must act quickly.
-Consider hiring a personal injury lawyer if you want legal assistance with your case.
+To proceed with a personal injury lawsuit or claim, you must act quickly.
+Consider hiring an experienced personal injury attorney if you want legal assistance with your case.
 The sooner your lawyer can review the details of your accident, the sooner they can prepare for negotiations of your slip and fall settlement and a possible trial.
 The right attorney client relationship can make all the difference in receiving the compensation your deserve.

 An advertisement for a store sale or restaurant opening is an invitation to visit the property.
 When you, as the invitee, accept the invitation, you may do so while assuming the property is safe.